-- The neon green trucks are being phased out; new trucks are white with a gold, red and black striping to match the fire department logo on the doors.
+- The trucks are white with a gold, red and black striping to match the fire department logo on the doors.

 - When new apparatus is acquired, it replaces the oldest front line apparatus of the same type.
 The apparatus replaced on front-line shifts down to reserve use and the oldest reserve unit is removed from service.